unovue/radix-vue/docs/content/components/alert-dialog.md

 ## Examples

-### Close after asynchronous form submission
+### Close after asynchronous form submission {class="font-bold mt-10"}

-Use the controlled props to programmatically close the Alert Dialog after an async operation has completed.
+<p class="mt-2">Use the controlled props to programmatically close the Alert Dialog after an async operation has completed.</p>

 ```jsx line=4,7,10,15,17
 import React from "react";